ryottmp3/timecard/README.md

 In your command line, type $`clock-in` followed by the keyword you want to represent your job

 ### CLOCKING OUT
-In your command line, type $`clock-in` followed by the keyword you want to represent your job
+In your command line, type $`clock-out` followed by the keyword you want to represent your job

 ### CHECKING YOUR HOURS
 Your hours should be located at `~/.config/timecard/hours_<JOB NAME>.log`